ladybug-tools/ladybug-web/calculations-compare/readme.md

 	* Displays azimuth and altitude of calculated by each script
 	* Displays other related data to help verify accuracy ~ a work-in-progress
 * Currently reports on the following
+	* Ladybug Web Solar Calculator Bostock
-	* Ladybug Web Solar Calculator
+	* Ladybug Web Solar Calculator NOAA
 	* NOAA Solar Calculator
 	* Vladimir Agafonkin's SunCalc.js
 	* Mike Bostock's Solar Calculaor